-- advertising on Council's Customer Service digital noticeboards - advertising on Council's "Out and About" posters - articles in the environment and Bushcare e-newsletters - advertising posters in the Crown land reserves completed per individual through Your Say.
+- advertising on Council's Customer Service digital noticeboards - advertising on Council's "Out and About" posters - articles in the environment and Bushcare e-newsletters - advertising posters in the Crown land reserves through Your Say.
 An additional 96 surveys and/or submissions were received via post.
 Data from these was manually entered into Your Say to consolidate the results, excluding personal comments.
-This is a of over 3 site surveys
+This is a total of 1565 unique responses, a significant result containing valuable